Italo-Schezar/EduAi/backend/README.md

 # EduAI Backend

-This is the backend for the EduAI educational platform, built with FastAPI and Python.
+This is the backend of the EduAI educational platform, built with FastAPI and Python.
+The backend provides APIs for authentication, AI chat, learning path generation, and performance analysis.

-## Features
+## Implemented Features

-- AI Mentor powered by OpenRouter API
+- Integration with OpenRouter API for access to advanced AI models
-- Chat completion API
+- Chat API for communication with the AI mentor
-- Structured response generation
+- Structured response generation in JSON format
-- Learning path generation
+- Personalized learning path generation
+- JWT authentication system
+- SQLite database for development

 ## Getting Started